botflakes/ASRockWiki/index.md

 * [r/ASRock Community Discord](https://discord.gg/rFrMpxV) - Our Discord-Server

 ### Contact the Mods
-If you have an idea for a wiki page, send a message via [modmail!](https://www.reddit.com/message/compose?to=%2Fr%2FASRock)
+If you have an idea for a wiki page, send a message via <a style="color:#79bd28" href="https://www.reddit.com/message/compose?to=%2Fr%2FASRock" target="_blank">modmail!</a>